padajar/padajar.github.io/_posts/2023-08-03-telling-the-tale.md

 ---
-title: "ten"
+title: "telling the tale"
-subtitle: "reflections on mit"
+subtitle: "some thoughts on acting, change, and meaning"
 categories:
   - thinking
   - self